 The Water Crisis

 At The Last Well, our goal is to eliminate water scarcity in Liberia in Jesus’ name.
-We also know that by helping our neighbors across the globe get access to clean water and the Gospel, we are providing an opportunity for Christ-followers to be agents of change for those in the world with the greatest need.
+We also know that by helping our neighbors across the globe get access to safe-drinking water and the Gospel, we are providing an opportunity for Christ-followers to be agents of change for those in the world with the greatest need.

 Worldwide, roughly 748 million people lack access to clean drinking water.
 That’s over twice the population of the U.S. using dirty, disease-filled water for cooking, cleaning, drinking, washing and more.
 Nearly half of those in need are in sub-Saharan Africa where Liberia is located.¹ Nearly one million of those live in Liberia.
 As a result, tens of thousands die every year around the world from preventable, water-related disease.
 Sadly, children are the most vulnerable to the effects of unsafe drinking water and sanitation problems.
 Of the tens of thousands who die each year, up to 90% are children under the age of five.